jaegertracing/documentation/content/docs/next-release/operator.md

   agent:
     strategy: DaemonSet
 ```

+{{< danger >}}
-**IMPORTANT:** If you attempt to install two Jaeger instances on the same cluster with `DaemonSet` as the strategy, only *one* will end up deploying a `DaemonSet`, as the agent is required to bind to well-known ports on the node.
+If you attempt to install two Jaeger instances on the same cluster with `DaemonSet` as the strategy, only *one* will end up deploying a `DaemonSet`, as the agent is required to bind to well-known ports on the node.
 Because of that, the second daemon set will fail to bind to those ports.
+{{< /danger >}}

 Your tracer client will then most likely need to be told where the agent is located.
 This is usually done by setting the environment variable `JAEGER_AGENT_HOST` to the value of the Kubernetes node's IP, for example: